wso2/docs-is/en/docs/guides/tenants/customize-automated-mails.md

         For example, use **fr\_fr** for the French locale, **pt\_br** for Brazil locale and **it\_it** for the Italian locale.
 This is the format used for country locales in the Identity Server.
         For more information on country locales, see [Locale codes](http://www.science.co.il/language/Locale-codes.php).

+    !!! note

+       If the locale value is not defined for the user, the default locale value will be “en_US”.
+To change the default local value please add the following             config to the  deployment.toml file.

+       ```
+       [identity_mgt.notification]
+       default_locale = "<locale>"
+       ```

+       If the above configuration is defined, that will be used as the locale for both SMS and email flow, otherwise it will assign "en_US" as the default value.

+      Please note that even after adding this config, if the registry doesn't have the template related to the configured locale then the config will not be    honored and will pick en_US as default locale.

 Now that this is done, any email notifications you receive will be in the language you specified.